 Leaves of Absence

-- All leaves of absence must be approved by the administrative director of the student’s program, i.e., the assistant dean of academic affairs and student life for the full-time M.B.A. program; the assistant dean for the M.B.A. for Executives program; or the assistant dean of the M.A.M. and M.M.S. programs.
+- All leaves of absence must be approved by the administrative director of the student’s program, i.e., the assistant dean for academic affairs and student life for the M.B.A., M.A.M., and M.M.S. programs; or the assistant dean for the M.B.A. for Executives program.
 Students who wish to take a leave of absence must petition the administrative director in writing no later than the last day of classes in the term in question.
 Medical leaves also require the recommendation of a physician, as detailed below; see Medical Leave of Absence.

 - International students who apply for a leave of absence must consult with OISS concerning their visa status.